peterpolner/ST-Study/README.md

    3. Add own review questions to enhance memorization.

 ## Collection Info (Status)
+All numbered questions are from the workbook, but rewritten to fit the flashcard format.
+Additional questions Marked with ``*`` are self prepared questions or vocabulary terms.

 ### In Progress
 - [Irodalom](https://github.com/peterpolner/ST-Study/blob/main/ST%20Magyars%C3%A1gismeret%20(Irodalom).apkg) (Q1-52)
 - [Néprajz: Kérdések](https://github.com/peterpolner/ST-Study/blob/main/ST%20Magyars%C3%A1gismeret%20(N%C3%A9prajz-K%C3%A9rd%C3%A9sek).apkg) (Q1-7,9-31)